 In this tutorial, we’ll demonstrate the import procedure of a specific virtual studio scene.
 We’ll see the typical tasks and provide solutions for the possible difficulties occurring during the process.

 I’ve created a separate folder for the scene in the Projects folder of Aximmetry.
 Let’s enter it.
 Here you can see a folder named “The Midnight Show” - this will be the name of the TV show.
 Inside of it two further subfolders have been created.
-One is the Model that contains the source file of the model which were created in 3D Studio Max.
+One is the Model that contains the source file of the model which was created in 3D Studio Max.
 The other is the Textures where the textures used by the model were placed.
-Of course we can use any folder structure to store our source files here.
+Of course, we can use any folder structure to store our source files here.